ADACS-Australia/PyFHD/input/README.md

 `1061316296.metafits`

+Of course you can set an alternate directory to search for the `uvfits` and `metafits` files.

 ## Other files that may be in here

 Depending on the options for the PyFHD run you have chosen there may be other files you will need, I'd advise putting them in here.